Search: Go

 Influenza vaccines have been used since 1945.
 Each year, the vaccines contain three virus strains that are expected to affect the United States in the upcoming winter.

+Until recently, all available influenza vaccines�were trivalent inactivated (killed) virus vaccines (TIV).
+In spite of common belief, inactivated vaccines cannot cause�influenza.
 In June of 2003, a live, attenuated, cold adapted, temperature sensitive, trivalent influenza virus vaccine (LAIV) was licensed in the United States.
-The temperature sensitive type A and B strains of influenza virus contained in LAIV replicate (multiply) in the nasal passages but not in the lower respiratory tract.
+The temperature sensitive type A and B strains of influenza virus contained in LAIV replicate (multiply) in the nasal passages but not in the lower repiratory tract.

 Who should receive the TIV each year?